turbot/pipes-docs/docs/connect/index.md

-## Examples of Postgres-Compatable Clients
+## Examples of Postgres-Compatible Clients
 Our community leverages a diverse range of PostgreSQL clients to connect to Turbot Pipes.
 This flexibility accommodates different workflows, whether you prefer traditional SQL IDEs for database management, BI tools for data analysis and visualization, or [programming languages and SDKs](https://turbot.com/pipes/blog/2024/01/turbot-pipes-as-software-component) for custom integrations.

 ### SQL IDEs